 Update: Well, that's another one down: following in the footsteps of Pikmin 3 Deluxe (no, not Pikmin 4), Super Mario 3D World + Bowser's Fury is coming to Switch in February 2021.
 Take a look below as we round up the Wii U exclusive stragglers that haven't made it to Switch in Deluxe form... yet.

 Back in January we asked you in a poll which games you'd most like to see return from Nintendo's previous console generation for an encore on Switch.
-Since then, we've seen just one game from that selection make the generation jump: The Wonderful 101: Remastered.
+Since then, we've seen another handful of games from that selection make the generation jump, including The Wonderful 101: Remastered.

 Below you will find the big name Wii U games that haven’t made their way to Switch along with a score based on 'Switch Port Probability'.
 Some have been rumoured, others remain pipe dreams, and others are probably best left alone.

 So, let's take a look at the last Wii U games standing, and consider which ones are most likely to come to Switch.

 With Xenoblade Chronicles: Definitive Edition already part of the Switch library, it would make a certain amount of sense to complete the set by bringing this over, too.
 In our January poll this was the third most voted-for game you'd like to see make the jump.